kubeflow/website/content/docs/guides/gcp-e2e.md

     ks apply default -c web-ui
     ```

+    Now there should be a new web UI running in the cluster.
+You can see the
+    **web-ui** entry on the
+    [Kubernetes Engine Workloads page][gcp-console-workloads] and on the
+    [Services page][gcp-console-services].

 ### Access the web UI in your browser

-Now there should be a new web UI running in the cluster.
-Follow these steps to
-access the web UI in your web browser.
+Follow these steps to access the web UI in your web browser.

-1. Find the external IP address of the service:
+1. Get the external IP address of the service: Go to the

-    ```
-    kubectl get service web-ui
-    ```

-    TODO(sarahmaddox): Show example output of the above command

-1. Copy the external IP address from the output.
-(Note that it may take a couple
+   the [Kubernetes Engine Services page][gcp-console-services], click the entry
+   for **web-ui** to see the service details, and copy the
-   of minutes for the IP address to appear.)
+   IP address next to **External endpoints**.

-1. Paste the IP address into your browser.
+1. Open the IP address into your browser.
 The web UI should load.

     TODO(sarahmaddox): Show screenshot - 3 fields that need completing

 1. On the web page, enter the requested details of the TensorFlow server that's
    running in the cluster:  a name, an address, and a port:

-  * **Server Name:** The name that you gave to your serving component:
+  * **Server Name:** `mnist-serve` - The name that you gave to your serving
-    `model-serve`.
+    component.

-  * **Server Address:** You can enter the server address as a domain name or an
+  * **Server Address:** `mnist-serve` - You can enter the server address as a
-    IP address.
-Note that this is an internal IP address for the `model-serve`
+    domain name or an IP address.
+Note that this is an internal IP address for
-    service within your cluster, not a public address.
-To simplify addressing
+    the `mnist-serve` service within your cluster, not a public address.
-    issues, Kubernetes has an internal DNS service, so you can write the name of
+    Kubernetes provides an internal DNS service, so you can write the name of
-    the service in the address field: `model-serve`.
-Kubernetes routes all
+    the service in the address field.
+Kubernetes routes all requests to the
-    requests to the required IP address automatically.
+    required IP address automatically.

-  * **Port:** The server listens on port 9000 by default.
+  * **Port:** `9000` - The server listens on port 9000 by default.

 1. Click **Connect**.
 The system finds the server in your cluster and displays
    the classification results.